Diocese of Chichester: Organisation

 The Bishop of Chichester has overall episcopal oversight of the diocese, with certain responsibilities delegated to the Bishop of Horsham and the Bishop of Lewes.
 The suffragan See of Lewes was created in 1909 and was the suffragan bishop for the whole diocese until the See of Horsham was created in 1968.

 The four archdeaconries of the diocese are Chichester, Horsham, Hastings and Brighton & Lewes.
-Until 2014, the Archdeaconry of Chichester covered the coastal region of West Sussex along with Brighton and Hove, the Archdeaconry of Horsham the remainder of West Sussex and the Archdeaconry of Lewes & Hastings covered East Sussex.
+Until 2014, the Archdeaconry of Chichester covered the coastal region of West Sussex along with Brighton and Hove.
+The Archdeaconry of Horsham covered the remainder of West Sussex; and the Archdeaconry of Lewes & Hastings covered East Sussex.

-On 12 May 2014, it was announced that the diocese is to take forward proposals to create a fourth archdeaconry (initially referred to as Brighton.)
+On 12 May 2014, it was announced that the diocese would take forward proposals to create a fourth archdeaconry (initially referred to as Brighton).
 Since Lewes itself would be within the new archdeaconry, Lewes & Hastings archdeaconry would become simply Hastings archdeaconry.
 On 8 August 2014, the Church Times reported that the archdeaconry of Brighton & Lewes had been created and Hastings archdeaconry renamed.
 On 12 October 2014, it was announced that, from 2015, Martin Lloyd Williams would become the first Archdeacon of Brighton & Lewes.

 The 21 deaneries of the diocese are: